-&lt;sup>4 In Advisory Opinion 2001-01, the Commission approved the use of funds for management expenses and architectural fees relating to the construction of a party office building.
-In Advisory Opinion 1998-9, the Commission approved the use of the building fund for the construction of a new roof, new electrical wiring and room expansion for an extant party office building.
+4 In Advisory Opinion 2001-01, the Commission approved the use of funds for management expenses and architectural fees relating to the construction of a party office building.
+In Advisory Opinion 1998-7, the Commission approved the use of the building fund for the construction of a new roof, new electrical wiring and room expansion for an extant party office building.

-The Commission notes previous opinions stating restrictions as to the use of the building fund.
+5 The Commission notes previous opinions stating restrictions as to the use of the building fund.
 For example, in Advisory Opinion 1983-8, the Commission concluded that the office building fund exception did not apply to donations to pay for the costs of the property taxes, assessments, charges and other expenses incurred by a trust that administered a party's office facilities.
-In Advisory Opinion 1988-12, the Commission similarly concluded that the office building fund exception did not cover rent, building maintenance, utility, office equipment expenses and other administrative expenses of a party headquarters.
+In Advisory Opinion 1988-12, the for the initial lease of these facilities.
+Furthermore, unlike the above costs, there is no connection between the payment of the current lease and the construction or purchase and renovation of a new office building.
+The payment of the lease would not result in the acquisition of any property rights or interest in land that could otherwise be sold and used to finance the purchase.
+Accordingly, DWP's office building fund may not be used to pay the described lease expenses.